kshoji/Unity-MIDI-Plugin-supports/documents/MIDI-Plugin-for-Mobile-and-Desktop.md

 // Check the sequence length
 if (sequence.GetTickLength() > 0)
 {
-    using var stream = new FileStream(recordedSmfPath, FileMode.Create, FileAccess.Write);
+    // Write the sequence to a SMF file using var stream = new FileStream(recordedSmfPath, FileMode.Create, FileAccess.Write);
     MidiSystem.WriteSequence(sequence, stream);
 }